George Michael: 1987–1989

 On 30 October, Faith was released in the UK and in several markets worldwide.
 Faith topped the UK Albums Chart, and in the US, the album had 51 non-consecutive weeks in the top 10 of Billboard 200, including 12 weeks at No. 1.
 Faith had many successes, with four singles ("Faith", "Father Figure", "One More Try", and "Monkey") reaching No. 1 in the US.
 Faith was certified Diamond by the RIAA for sales of 10 million copies in the US.
 To date, global sales of Faith are more than 25 million units.
 The album was highly acclaimed by music critics, with AllMusic journalist Steve Huey describing it as a "superbly crafted mainstream pop/rock masterpiece" and "one of the finest pop albums of the '80s".
 In a review by Rolling Stone magazine, journalist Mark Coleman commended most of the songs on the album, which he said "displays Michael's intuitive understanding of pop music and his increasingly intelligent use of his power to communicate to an ever-growing audience."

 In 1988, Michael embarked on a world tour.
 In Los Angeles, Michael was joined on stage by Aretha Franklin for "I Knew You Were Waiting (For Me)".
 It was the second highest grossing event of 1988, earning $17.7 million.
 At the 1988 Brit Awards held at the Royal Albert Hall on 8 February, Michael received the first of his two awards for Best British Male Solo Artist.
-Later that month, Faith won the Grammy Award for Album of the Year at the 31st Grammy Awards.
+Faith won the Grammy Award for Album of the Year at the 31st Grammy Awards, held on 22 February 1989.
 At the 1989 MTV Video Music Awards on 6 September in Los Angeles, Michael received the Video Vanguard Award.
 According to Michael in his film, A Different Story, success did not make him happy and he started to think there was something wrong in being an idol for millions of teenage girls.
 The whole Faith process (promotion, videos, tour, awards) left him exhausted, lonely and frustrated, and far from his friends and family.
 In 1990, he told his record company Sony that, for his second album, he did not want to do promotions like the one for Faith.